triton-inference-server/server/docs/perf_analyzer.md

 perf_analyzer to the Triton server library path using the `--triton-server-directory` option and the model repository path using the `--model-repository` option.
 If the server is run successfully, there is a prompt: "server is alive!" and perf_analyzer will print the stats, as normal.
-A example run would look like:
+An example run would look like:
 ```
 perf_analyzer -m graphdef_int32_int32_int32 --service-kind=triton_c_api --triton-server-directory=/opt/tritonserver --model-repository=/workspace/qa/L0_perf_analyzer_capi/models
 ```